Some malls, retailers helping to give people with disabilities a more comfortable shopping experience

 An online guide to help people with disabilities navigate Jem shopping mall in Jurong will be piloted later in 2024, after trials and assessments by disability professionals, she said.

-Director for communications and partnerships at SG Enable Chia Ai Ling said that ensuring malls are inclusive to people with disabilities is a cornerstone to building a more inclusive society as the properties do not only house retailers, but also offer food options and essential services like clinics and banks.
+Director for communications and partnerships at SG Enable Chia Ai Ling said that ensuring malls accommodate people with disabilities is a cornerstone to building a more inclusive society as the properties not only house retailers, but also offer food options and essential services like clinics and banks.

 She said: “Making the shopping experience accessible extends beyond the brick-and-mortar spaces.
 Mall operators can consider making their mobile apps and websites more digitally accessible, such as by having alternative text for images, so persons with visual impairment can access the information online with assistive technology such as text-to-speech software.”